jscdev909/SpiteAndMalice/README.md

 - assets/shuffle_cards.wav
 - theme.json

-If you would prefer to run single executables of the client and server with all dependencies included, check out the releases page!
+**If you would prefer to run single executables of the client and server with all dependencies included, check out the releases page [here](https://github.com/jscdev909/SpiteAndMalice/releases)!**

 Both players will require a mouse to move cards on the client while playing the game.